amin076/science-web-lab/docs/ADDING_A_SIMULATION.md

 ---

-## Simulation ID Rules (IMPORTANT)
+## Simulation ID Rules (CRITICAL)

-Simulation IDs must be stable forever.
+Simulation IDs are permanent.

 They are used in:

 - URLs
-- Firestore paths
+- Firestore documents
 - Teacher → Student navigation
+- Registry keys

-Recommended ID format:
+Required format:

 <subject>.<category>.<simulation-id>